What is Kōwhiti Whakapae and why was it developed?

 Positive learner identity

 A child’s positive learner identity grows when they can engage with new contexts, opportunities and challenges with optimism and resourcefulness.
 For these reasons, 'Te Whāriki' emphasises the development of knowledge, skills, attitudes and dispositions that support lifelong learning.
-Kōwhiti Whakapae guides kaiako to use teaching practices supportive of children’s expanding capabilities in specific learning areas so that children can increasingly engage in this way.
+Kōwhiti Whakapae guides kaiako to use teaching practices supportive of children’s expanding capabilities in specific areas of learning so that children can increasingly engage in this way.

 How does Kōwhiti Whakapae connect to other education initiatives?